influxdata/flux/docs/SPEC.md

 The `location` option is used to set the default time zone of all times in the script.
 The location maps the UTC offset in use at that location for a given time.
+The default value is UTC.
-The default value is set using the time zone of the running process.
+The value is specified either as the name of a time zone in the IANA Time Zone database or as a fixed offset.
+If the string value is in the format `(+|-)HH:MM` then it will be interpreted as a fixed zone offset.

-    option location = fixedZone(offset:-5h) // set timezone to be 5 hours west of UTC option location = loadLocation(name:"America/Denver") // set location to be America/Denver
+    option location = "-05:00" // set location to a fixed offset 5 hours west of UTC option location = "America/Denver" // set location to be America/Denver

+    2019-01-01T00:00:00       // midnight in the current location 2019-01-01T00:00:00Z      // midnight in utc
+    2019-01-01T00:00:00-05:00 // midnight at a fixed offset 5 hours west of UTC

 [IMPL#660](https://github.com/influxdata/platform/issues/660) Implement Location option